njustesen/TRTS/rules.md

 The _Macromanagement Phase_ consists of four sub-phases that are done in order but are performed indepentendly and secretely by each player.
 When all players have said they are "Done!", the round will proceed to the _Micromanagement Phase_.

 #### Income
+In the _Income Phase_, you collect resources from **Areas** you _control_ or _contest_.
+Read the game-specific rules for collecting resources.
+Move any collected resources to the **Resources Area** on your **Player Board**.

 #### Deployment
+Units that were produced in last round are deployed in the _Deployment phase_, as well as research, upgrades, and buildings.
+Research and upgrades are small tokens that you can place on your **Player Board** on the **Research** and **Upgrade Tracks**.

 #### Production
+You can train units, build buildings, do research, and produce upgrades in the _Production Phase_.
+Simply pay the cost in resources by removing them from your **Resources Area** to your **Player Board Resource Pool**.

+When producing units, upgrades, and research, place the models or tokens on the building that is producing it.
+When building a building, place the corresponding **Building Tile** in the **Area** of the constructing worker(s) and place the worker(s) ontop of the **Building Tile**.

+If a unit is being summoned by another unit, put a special token under the unit model and place it near its summoner.

 #### Movement
 Players can secretely and independently move their units between **Player Board Areas** they _control_.
 Units in _contested_ **Areas** are, however, _pinned_ until the _Pushing Phase_ and cannot move in this phase.
 The movement points used in this phase cannot be used in the _Micromanagement Phase_.
 Therefore, group and mark units that have moved with the number of movement points they have left.